Exploring Local Heritage

 Heritage Open Days in Newcastle and across Tyne and Wear take place every September and gives the public the chance, free of charge, to visit or take part in buildings, tours, walks, talks and events, all celebrating the amazing, vibrant and diverse heritage of the region.

 2018 saw the first Archaeology Day held by the Tyne and Wear Archaeology Service.
 Over 100 people heard talks on a range of archaeological discoveries across Tyne and Wear.
-The next one will be held in summer 2020.

 We are continually progressing the